soltean/microservices/README.md

 # microservices

-Run build-eventuate-local.sh to fire the services.
+Run _build-and-test-all.sh to fire the services.